nimaomidsajedi/Memory_models_cpp/README.md

 static_variable.cpp-> An example for showing the capability of C++ for creating static variables inside of functions with the life-time equal to the project.

-static_class_member.cpp> An example for showing the capability of C++ for creating class objects as static member.
+static_class_member.cpp> An example for showing the capability of C++ for creating class objects as static members.